fruh70/mock-and-stub-introduction/java/verifySomeBehavior/README.md

-## Simple Exercice to train the basics of stubbing and mocking
+## Simple Exercise to train the basics of stubbing and mocking

 Checkout stubSomeValues branch